sfraint/ansible-utils/README.md

 ### Setup

-- **batfish_setup.yml**: Retrieves lastest Batfish docker image from DockerHub and installs the latest version of Pybatfish and other python dependencies.
+- **batfish_setup.yml**: Retrieves latest Batfish docker image from DockerHub and installs the latest version of Pybatfish along with the other python module requirements.

 ### Tutorials